dportik/SuperCRUNCH/docs/Analysis_Overview.md

 [27, 380]
 [30, 500]
 ```
-These can be combined to one set of coordinates: `[2, 500]`
-After BLAST, the coordinates for each input sequence are combined.
-Often this produces one set of merged coordinates, like the above example.
-Sometimes multiple sets of non-overlapping coordinates are produced, like `[2, 70], [100, 500]`.
+These can be combined to one set of coordinates: `[2, 500]`.
+After BLAST searches are finished, the coordinates for each input sequence are merged.
+Often this produces one set of merged coordinates, like the example above, but sometimes multiple sets of non-overlapping coordinates are produced, like `[2, 70], [100, 500]`.

 How can this happen?